alexklapheke/alexklapheke.github.io/blog/menu.md

 The results are more promising: 52.7% train and 21.7% test accuracy.
 Another consideration is that, since our classes are ordinal, even when the model is wrong, it may only be wrong by a decade or two.
-We can check this by defining a "fuzzy accuracy" score, and seeing how
+We can check this by defining a "fuzzy accuracy" score, which counts a prediction as accurate if it is within a given tolerance.

 ``` {.python}
 def fuzzy_accuracy(y_true, y_pred, tolerance):